 University COVID-19 and Spring 2021 Resources

-How can I stay up to date with the latest information regarding COVID-19 and spring 2021 planning?
+How can I stay up to date with the latest information regarding COVID-19 and Summer/Fall 2021 planning?

 Please visit the university's Coronavirus site for COVID-19 information and resources.